BrandonWarrior/Elland-Road-Leeds/README.md

 ### Bug 3
 - Menu icon not appearing on mobile devices.
 ### Fix
-- Discovering not adding a </label> tag to the end of the <label> meant that the menu icon was not appearing.
-By adding the </label> tag meant that the menu icon was working on mobile devices.
+- Discovering not adding a closing label tag to the end of the opening label tag meant that the menu icon was not appearing.
+By adding the closing label tag meant that the menu icon was working on mobile devices.

 ### Bug 4
 Poor Lighthouse performance scores.
 ### Fix
 Due to images being too big I resized them using https://redketchup.io/image-resizer and changed them from a JPEG file to a webp file.
-After this i then compressed the images using https://tinypng.com/.
-This boosted my lighthouse scores on Desktop and mobile devices.
+After this I then compressed the images using https://tinypng.com/.
+This boosted my lighthouse performance scores on Desktop and mobile devices.

 ## Testing
 - I have confirmed that this page works on different browsers: Chrome, Firefox and Safari.